 - consistently measure the success of development policy measures by the results achieved.

-Based on these objectives, the programmes, which are supported by the Federal Ministry for Economic Cooperation and Development (BMZ) and other funding providers are regularly reviewed for their relevance, effectiveness, and impact by external assessors.
+Based on these objectives, the programmes, which are financed by the Federal Ministry for Economic Cooperation and Development (BMZ) and other funding bodies are regularly reviewed for their relevance, effectiveness, and impact by external assessors.
 Simultaneously, the DAAD reports on activities, results, and the extent to which objectives have been achieved in annual progress reports.
 As a non-governmental organisation, the DAAD essentially depends on the results-oriented project planning, management, and reporting of the universities as implementing agencies.
 Continuous dialogue is part of the DAAD’s learning experience.
 This way the DAAD can gear its work to the needs and demands of different partners and continue to develop funding programmes accordingly.

 Evaluation: learning from experience

-The analysis and assessment of progress by means of evaluation is firmly established in the work of the DAAD..
+The analysis and assessment of progress by means of evaluation is firmly established in the work of the DAAD.
 Evaluations serve the internal management and further development of funding programmes and accountability towards the public and funding providers.
 Furthermore, evaluation findings contribute to public and academic dialogue on the internationality of research and teaching.

 Evaluations may refer to one single project or programme, but also strategic or regional issues across programmes.
 The assessment of development cooperation is based on five key criteria agreed by the international donor community in the Development Assistance Committee (DAC): relevance, effectiveness, efficiency, overarching developmental impact, and sustainability.